When I turned my hobby into a business, one of the first things I did was to build a website. This is what I learned along the way.

 Regardless of whether you choose the free options or pay for help, your new website should be up and running in no time providing worldwide exposure.
 Remember too that money paid to run your website is tax-deductible under business expenses.

 It is so easy, even I managed to build a website for Gardens4u, my landscaping business, and this blog.
 When I started out (2012) I considered myself a website beginner.
-I have learned so much over the years that I have since promoted myself to someone with moderate knowledge of websites.
+Since then I have learned so much that I have promoted myself to someone with a moderate knowledge of websites.
+There is still lots to learn though, especially as technology and available options change constantly.